 - providing networking possibilities and potential advantages in the job market; and

-- the potential to facilitate development of cultural literacy and social responsibility, and to clarify contemporary ethical dilemmas.
+- developing cultural literacy and social responsibility, and clarifying contemporary ethical dilemmas.

 - Universities view WIL as a way to assist students to develop employability skills and set them up for successful futures of their own choosing.
-WIL also enhances the academic experience of students by giving them opportunities to connect the theory of the classroom with the practice of work.
+WIL also enhances students' academic experience by giving them opportunities to connect classroom theory with practical work.

 - Universities may use WIL to develop an institutional brand to assist in attracting students.

-- WIL courses and programs assist in developing and strengthening relationships with community and industry partners from which WIL academic and professional staff gain benefits for research and for curriculum development.
+- WIL courses and programs assist in developing and strengthening relationships with community and industry partners, from which WIL academic and professional staff gain benefits for research and curriculum development.

 WIL cannot happen without the support and active participation of partner organisations.
-Universities rely on WIL partners to provide students with access to a work environment and to work with students to develop their employability skills and to determine their own career goals.
-However, it is not a one-way street as partners gain many benefits from hosting students.
+However, this is not a one-way street, as partners gain many benefits from hosting students.
 These include: